-Some provisions of our Memorandum of Association and of our Amended and Restated Bye-Laws have the effect of making more difficult or discouraging unsolicited takeover bids from third parties or preventing the removal of our current board of directors and management.
+Some provisions of our Amended and Restated Bye-Laws have the effect of making more difficult or discouraging unsolicited takeover bids from third parties or preventing the removal of our current board of directors and management.
 In particular, our Bye-Laws prohibit transfers of our capital shares if the transfer would result in a person owning or controlling shares that constitute 9.9% or more of any class or series of our shares.
-The primary purpose of this restriction is to reduce the likelihood that we will be deemed a "controlled foreign corporation" within the meaning of the Internal Revenue Code for U.S. federal tax purposes.
-However, this limit may also have the effect of deterring purchases of large blocks of common shares or proposals to acquire us, even if some or a majority of our shareholders might deem these purchases or acquisition proposals to be in their best interests.
+In addition, our Byelaws reduce the total voting power of any shareholder owning, directly or indirectly, beneficially or otherwise, as described in our Bye-laws, more than 9.9% of our common shares to not more than 9.9% of the total voting power of our capital stock unless otherwise waived at the discretion of the Board.
+The primary purpose of these provisions is to reduce the likelihood that we will be deemed a "controlled foreign corporation" within the meaning of the Internal Revenue Code for U.S. federal tax purposes.
+However, these provisions may also have the effect of deterring purchases of large blocks of common shares or proposals to acquire us, even if some or a majority of our shareholders might deem these purchases or acquisition proposals to be in their best interests.

-In addition, our Bye-Laws provide for:
+In addition, our Bye-Laws provide for, among other things:

-- a classified Board, whose size is fixed and whose members may be removed by the shareholders only for cause upon a 66 /3% vote; - restrictions on the ability of shareholders to nominate persons to serve as directors, submit resolutions to a shareholder vote and requisition special general meetings; - a large number of authorized but unissued shares which may be issued by the Board without further shareholder action; and - a 66 /3% shareholder vote to amend, repeal or adopt any provision inconsistent with several provisions of the Bye-Laws.
+• a classified Board, whose size is fixed and whose members may be removed by the shareholders only for cause upon a 66 /3% vote;

+- · restrictions on the ability of shareholders to nominate persons to serve as directors, submit resolutions to a shareholder vote and requisition special general meetings; - a large number of authorized but unissued shares which may be issued by the Board without further shareholder action; and - a 66/3% shareholder vote to amend, repeal or adopt any provision inconsistent with several provisions of the Bye-Laws.